Art Terminology | Glossary

 Abstract

-Artwork where objects have been changed or modified so they no longer look realistic.
-An abstract work of art does, however, use a recognizable object or thing as its reference or origin.
+Artwork where objects are changed or modified so they no longer look realistic.
+An abstract work still uses a recognisable object as its reference.

 Achromatic